MareikeHeller/disaster-response-pipeline/README.md

 ### Deployment
 The application is created using Flask and was deployed on Heroku.

+Heroku free plan was discontinued.
+Web app to be migrated to another hosting platform.

-You can access the app here: https://disaster-response-pipeline-mh.herokuapp.com/
+_You can access the app here: https://disaster-response-pipeline-mh.herokuapp.com/_

 ## Objective
 This web app provides an interface for the automatic classification of disaster response messages into category labels.